-4. Use ↑ and ↓ to set the minutes.
+4. Use \uparrow and \downarrow to select the minutes.
 In the example this is 15.
+Confirm with ENTER.

 The cursor moves to the hour digits of the switch-off period.
 See Figure 8.32.
 Setting switch-off time

-5. Use ↑ and ↓ to set the hour.
+5. Use \uparrow and \clubsuit to select the hour.
 In the example this is 12.
+Confirm with ENTER.